Marriage Preparation Requirements

 - Schedule and take the FOCCUS inventory.
 Do this after meeting with your priest or deacon, 6-9 months in advance of your wedding date.
 This is done at the parish where you intend to marry.
 FOCCUS is an inventory to show areas of agreement and possible concern over a wide range of topics related to your marriage.

 - Register and take a marriage preparation class.
 This should be done at least 6 months before your scheduled wedding date.
-Your priest or deacon can help you choose the option best suited for you – a list of marriage preparation programs is available.
+Your priest or deacon can help you choose the option best suited for you – a list of marriage preparation programs for 2017 is available.
 The purpose of this requirement is to ensure adequate time for a couple to participate in and benefit from the marriage preparation process.
 If any problems or obstacles surface, this allows a couple more time to resolve the difficulties before their wedding.

 - Schedule and begin a class in Natural Family Planning.
 This should be done 3-6 months in advance of your wedding date.
 This is optional, but strongly recommended; couples who use natural family planning report a very high rate of marital satisfaction.
 More information is available here.

 - Schedule and meet with a parish wedding coordinator to discuss the wedding liturgy - music, readings, attendants.